Consensys/dafny-sc-fmics/README.md

 * or alternatively install VsCode and the [Dafny VsCode plugin](https://marketplace.visualstudio.com/items?itemName=dafny-lang.ide-vscode)
 * clone or fork this repository.

-If you use the VsCode plugin, opening the `*.dfy` file should autoamtically start the verification process.
+If you use the VsCode plugin, opening the `*.dfy` file should automatically start the verification process.

 Assuming you have a running Dafny compiler, called `dafny`, you may use the following command line to check a `*.dfy` file:
 ```
-> dafny /dafnyVerify:1 /compile:0  filename.dfy
+> dafny verify  filename.dfy
 ...

 Dafny program verifier finished with 10 verified, 0 errors